Timeline

 Update

-You can update a timeline column using change_multiple_column_values by passing a JSON object.
+You can update a timeline column using change_multiple_column_values by passing a JSON object with from and to dates in YYYY-MM-DD format.

 mutation {